 This video shows a massage story written by pupils at St James Primary School in Dublin 8 to help them express and explore the difficult feelings such as those at the end of the school year.

 Story Massage has become part of regular activities at St James Primary School following an in-house training day.
 The children respond very well to Story Massage.
-Its helps them to feel safe and secure within themselves.
+It helps them to feel safe and secure within themselves.
 They find it very relaxing and calming.
 We use it every day to help them settle for more quiet and concentrated work.
 It also teaches the children about kind hands – they ask each other if they want a massage when they are playing in the yard.”
 Heidi Mahon, Class Teacher, St James Primary School, Dublin 8.

 More about Story Massage

 Story Massage combines the benefits of positive, respectful touch with the creativity and engagement of storytelling.
 Ten simple massage strokes form the basis of the Story Massage programme.
 These strokes have a child friendly name, such as The Circle or The Sprinkle, and an easy to recognise symbol making it accessible for all.
 It is a fully inclusive activity, no clothing is removed and no oil is used.
 Stories can be taken from our Story Massage book, adapted from favourite stories or songs or you can create your own massage stories.

 Would you like to train in Story Massage?

 Are you inspired by the way that Story Massage is being used for primary school pupils?
 Would you like to train to use Story Massage in your work or home?
 We run a one day accredited training course held around the country for individuals and groups.
 These days can also be organised as in-house training sessions.
 And we also have a new online training option.